thyarles/pdf-outliner/README.md

 ## Docker

-If you believe in me and don't wan't to install a thing, just use the Docker image:
+If you believe in me and don't want to install a thing, just use the Docker image:

 ### Run in frontend (you can see the logs)
 ```bash